hi019/fiber-boilerplate/README.md

 * `POST /signup` with body `{email: string, password: string}`
 * `POST /login` with body `{email: string, password: string}`

 To use in your own projects, make sure you use your editors Find & Replace feature to replace all refrences to `fiber-boilerplate` with your project's name.
 You should also rename the directory.
+To add additional features like more commands or schemas, see the respective third party documentation like [Cobra](https://github.com/spf13/cobra) or [Ent](https://entgo.io)

 ## Directory Structure
 ```